and-vu/and-vu.github.io/andrea-vu-portfolio/src/content/research/snake-robot.md

 **Disclaimer:** This is a work in progress.

-I am currently working to expand the locomotion versatility of snake robots by enabling them to explore non-simple, 3D environments through the development of a new gait.
-The gait allows segments of the robot's body to alternate between anchoring for stability or articulate for motion, enabling the robot to perform a hybrid mobility-manipulation behavior.
-The project emphasizes kinematic modelling, constraint-based optimization, and motion planning for complex environments.
+Developing a new gait to expand the locomotion versatility of snake robots for exploring non-simple, 3D environments through hybrid mobility-manipulation behavior.

+---

+## Current Focus

+- **Designing novel gait** that allows body segments to alternate between anchoring for stability and articulating for motion

+- **Developing kinematic modeling** and constraint-based optimization for complex environment navigation

+- **Implementing motion planning algorithms** for 3D environment exploration and obstacle traversal